David Schwimmer: Personal life

 Schwimmer dated singer-songwriter Natalie Imbruglia in the late 1990s.
+He also dated his Kissing A Fool co-star Mili Avital.
 Schwimmer and Jennifer Aniston admitted to having crushes on each other early on while filming Friends during HBO Max's Friends: The Reunion.
 Schwimmer began a relationship with British artist Zoë Buckman in 2007 and they married on June 4, 2010.
 Their daughter Cleo Buckman Schwimmer was born in 2011.
 The couple announced in April 2017 that they were "taking some time apart".
 They divorced later that year.
 Schwimmer and his ex-wife are on good terms and continue to co-parent their child amicably.
 He tends to keep his personal life away from the media to preserve his daughter's childhood.

 Schwimmer primarily lives in East Village, Manhattan.
 He gained controversy from neighbors after purchasing the historic property in Manhattan, built in 1852, and subsequently demolishing it.
 He previously had a loft in Near West Side, Chicago as well as a house in Hancock Park, Los Angeles.

 In June 2006, Schwimmer won a US$400,000 defamation lawsuit against Aaron Tonken, a former charity fundraiser.
 Tonken claimed Schwimmer had demanded Rolex watches in order to appear at his own charity event, a claim that Schwimmer had denied.

 Schwimmer is an active director of the Rape Treatment Center in Santa Monica, which specializes in helping victims of date rape and child rape.
 He has also campaigned for legislation to ban drugs such as Rohypnol and GHB.
 In November 2011, he gave the Scottish charity Children 1st permission to screen his film Trust to commemorate World Day for Prevention of Child Abuse and Violence against Children.

 In October 2023, he was one of many Hollywood signatories of a letter calling on President Joe Biden to work toward the release of all Israeli hostages after the October 7 attacks.
 In January 2024, he signed an open letter calling on the Academy of Motion Picture Arts and Sciences to include Jews in its representation and inclusion standards.
 He has spoken about antisemitism at the Anti-Defamation League's "Never is Now" conference.

 In 2012, he rebutted two longstanding rumors: one that he appeared as a soldier on a train in Biloxi Blues (1988), saying, "No. I don't know why that's on IMDb, but I never was in that" (the credit has since been removed), and the other that he is related to dancer Lacey Schwimmer, saying, "No, not at all.
 Please set the record straight.
 I guess it's a natural assumption because we have the same last name, but no. I've never even met her."